No-Cash-7970/duckySigner/docs/threat-model/00-info.md

 1. Authenticated wallet user
 2. Anonymous wallet user

-### ENTRY-06: Wallet connection server API
+### ENTRY-06: DApp connect server API

-The wallet connection server API is for allowing for other software, dApps in particular, to communicate with the desktop wallet.
+The dApp connect server API is for allowing for other software, dApps in particular, to communicate with the desktop wallet.
 This communication would be through HTTP.
 It is possible for multiple applications to attempt to communicate with the desktop wallet at the same time.

 **Trust Levels**: